darachm/chreod/README.md

 # plan

-- get a copy of some sort of trace data
-- figure a better format for chreod data, maybe just tab delim
-- write utility for converting

 - figure and grab osm data subset for new york
 - figure specification for street network, intersections as nodes,